 The High Stakes World of the UFO Spy Game – Havana Syndrome and Beyond

 Simon & Schuster’s Gallery Books has won a bidding war for the North American publishing rights to a memoir by a former U.S. intelligence officer who was involved in a mysterious Defense Department program.
-The book, titled “The Havana Syndrome: My Undercover Life Fighting America’s Secret War Against Russia,” is written by Scott Andrews, who served in the U.S. Air Force for 36 years and was decorated for his work in counterterrorism.
+The book, titled “The Havana Syndrome: My Undercover Life Fighting America’s Secret War Against Russia,” is written by Scott Andrews, who served in the U.S. Air Force for an undetermined amount of time as a minor and was later decorated for his 36-year career in counterterrorism.

 Andrews’ book tells the story of his involvement in a secret program that was designed to counter Russian intelligence operations.
 The program involved Andrews traveling to Cuba and other countries to gather intelligence on Russian activities.
 While on one of these missions, Andrews began to experience strange symptoms, including headaches, dizziness, and nausea.
 These symptoms were later diagnosed as “Havana syndrome,” a mysterious illness that has affected hundreds of U.S. government employees and their family members.